Today's Articles

 Danny Davis

-Daniel Webster Davis was from Minneapolis, MN, one of 11 children of Bessie and Clinton Davis.
-He was very close to his mother and graduated from Minneapolis North High School.
-As a young boy, he was active in the Phyllis Wheatley Settlement House in North Minneapolis and took part in its many programs, one of which was boxing.
+Daniel Webster Davis was from Minneapolis, MN, and was one of 11 children of Bessie and Clinton Davis.
+He was close to his mother and graduated from Minneapolis North High School.
+As a young boy, he was active in the Phyllis Wheatley Settlement House in North Minneapolis and participated in its many programs, including boxing.

-As a young boxer he was influenced and trained by Harry Davis, Sr., and this occupation endeared him to the local community.
-Davis’ professional boxing career spanned from 1950 to 1958 and was marked with many victories.
-He fought 42 times, won 24 (10 by knockout), lost 15, and had 3 draws.
+As a young boxer, he was influenced and trained by Harry Davis, Sr., and this occupation endeared him to the local community.
+Davis’ professional boxing career spanned from 1950 to 1958 and was marked by many victories.
+He fought 42 times, won 24 (10 by knockout), lost 15, and had three draws.
 He married Rita Ketchum on July 11, 1949, and they had six daughters: Cheryl, Lynn, Danielle, Leslie, Kathleen, and Kristin.

-Davis received numerous awards and recognitions including "Danny Davis Day" through the city of Minneapolis in 1991 and was inducted into the Twin Cities Volunteer Hall of Fame in 2005.
+Davis received numerous awards and recognitions, including "Danny Davis Day" through Minneapolis in 1991, and was inducted into the Twin Cities Volunteer Hall of Fame in 2005.
 Daniel W. Davis died on December 27, 2007.

 To Become a Community Service Manager